joedank/ARdash/memory-bank/techContext.md

 - **View Dependency Management**: Transaction-based approach to handle dependent views during schema changes
 - **Migration Testing**: Framework for safely testing migrations in isolated environments
 - **Schema Documentation**: Automated generation of schema, view, relationship, and index documentation
+- **Idempotent Migrations**: Making migrations safe to run multiple times with existence checks
+- **Migration Order Management**: Handling dependencies between migrations with proper ordering
+- **Schema Evolution**: Safely transitioning from old patterns (assessment_id) to new patterns (project_inspections)
+- **Migration Troubleshooting**: Direct SQL scripts to fix database issues when migrations fail
+- **Constraint Management**: Using DO blocks with IF NOT EXISTS checks for constraints in PostgreSQL

 ## Database Schema Management Tools